-ABSTRACT
+ABSTRACT:

-In This Research Paper summaries the Current Situation of Poverty in India and overview of Present Poverty line, Causes of poverty and Health of Indian Economy.
+At present, the Indian economy is facing many challenges in the 21st century.
+In This Research Paper summaries the Current Situation of Poverty in India and overview of Present Poverty line, Causes of poverty and Health of Indian Economy in this COVID-19 Situation.
 Poverty can be defined as a phenomenon on which a section of the Society is unable to fulfil even its basic necessities of life.
+Around 8% of the world's population lives in extreme poverty.
+Around 8% of the world's population lives in extreme poverty.
+Living on less than \$2 a day feels like an impossible scenario, but's a reality for around 600 million people in our world today.
+Approximately 8% of the global population lives in extreme poverty, commonly defined as surviving on only \$1.90 a day, or less.
 India is the second largest populous country and one of the largest economies in the world.
 But only asmall percentage of the Indian population has benefited this impressive growth so far, as the majority of people in India are still living in abject poverty.
 Mostly people are staying unemployment. the lack of employment which provides a liveable wage in rural areas is driving many Indians into rapidly growing metro city's such as Mumbai, Delhi, Pune, Bangalore etc. this city's suffering problem such as Slum Area, drinking, water, electricity, garbage.

-ccording to United Nations Development Programme Administrator Achim Steiner, In Just a Ten Years from 2005 to 2015India Lifted 271 Million People out of Poverty.India with its population of 1.3 billion people now has 5% of its population living in extreme poverty, according to the World poverty Clock.
-Before we examine different efforts aimed at poverty alleviation, we should try to understand Current Situation of Poverty in India.
-Thisparticular Research Paper presents on concept of Poverty, figures of Indian poverty, causes of poverty and Measures of poverty.
+While poverty exists everywhere, it is most severe in developing countries, where more than one person in five lives on less than \$1 a day.
+India with its population of 1.3 billion people now has 5% of its population living in extreme poverty, according to the World poverty Clock.
+Before we examine different efforts aimed at poverty alleviation, we should try to understand Global Poverty Issues and the Situation in India.
+This particular Research Paper presents on concept of Poverty, figures of Indian poverty, causes of poverty and Measures of poverty.

-Keyword:
+KEYWORD:

-Poverty line, Absolute Poverty, Relative Poverty, Health, HDI, Uniform Recall Period, Mixed Recall Period, Rural Poverty, Urban Poverty.
+COVID-19, Poverty line, Absolute Poverty, Relative Poverty, Health, HDI, Uniform Recall Period, Mixed Recall Period, Rural Poverty, Urban Poverty.

-Introduction:
+INTRODUCTION:

-Now we are 73 years of Independence in India, today we are the fastest growing Economy of the world.
+The Covid-19 epidemic has caused a lot of problems in the world such as poverty, hunger, unemployment, migration and adversely affected the global economy.
+However, the economy still faces various problems and challenges, such as corruption, rising oil prices, Poor Infrastructure, Inequality within regions, Unemployment and poverty in rural areas and poor tax collection rates.
+The epidemic of Kovid-19 has hampered the poverty alleviation program.
+Poverty has an impact on economic growth and low economic growth has an impact on poverty.
+Now we are 74 years of Independence in India, today we are the fastest growing Economy of the world.
 But this growth is not shared throughout the society, the development will be failed.
 Poverty continues to remain a serious problem in India, with its consequent toll on human welfare in the form of poor health, low levels of education and a poor quality of life.